 A relatively new gaming sort that sees several soldiers placed in a conditional, shrinking environment and tasked with being the last player or team standing.
 Examples: Fortnite, Apex Legends, PUBG, Call of Duty, BGMI.

 So, folks, We have told you many Gaming Abbreviations and Acronyms you can use these all when you chat on Discord or another gaming platform.
-Hope you guys, our article ” Gaming Abbreviations Evey Gamer Should Know – Gaming Abbreviations and Acronyms in 2021 ” helped you.
+Hope you guys, our article ” Gaming Abbreviations Evey Gamer Should Know – Gaming Abbreviations and Acronyms” helped you.